Homological Mirror Symmetry for Hypertoric Varieties I: Detailed outline of the argument

 In Section \ref{sec:degrading} we describe the ungraded category $A^\la_{\K}\mmod_o$ in terms of the graded one.
 Its simples and projectives are indexed by the toroidal hyperplane arrangement $\textgoth{A}^{\operatorname{tor}}_\la$ obtained as the quotient of $\textgoth{A}^{\operatorname{per}}_\la$ by certain translations.
-We describe the corresponding algebras $\bar{H}^\la_{\K} = \End(\bigoplus_\Bx P_\Bx)$ and $\bar{H}^!_{\la, \K} = \Ext(\bigoplus_\Bx L_\Bx)$, where the sums now range over simples (resp projectives) for $A^\la_{\K}\mmod_o$.
+We describe the corresponding algebras $\degradedHalg^\la_{\K} = \bigoplus_{\Bx,\By\in \degradedchambers}\Hom( P_\Bx,P_{\By})$ and $\degradedHalg^!_{\la, \K} = \bigoplus_{\Bx,\By\in \degradedchambers} \Ext( L_\Bx,L_{\By})$, where the sums now range over simples (resp projectives) for $A^\la_{\K}\mmod_o$.

-In Section \ref{sec:tilting-generators} we use the above results to produce a tilting bundle $\tilt^\la$ on $\frak{M}$ with endomorphism ring $\End(\tilt^\la) = \bar{H}^\la$.
-This gives equivalences (from Corollary \ref{cor:H-equivalence} and Proposition \ref{prop:Hbang-coh}, respectively): where $\bar{H}_{\la, \Q}^!\perf$ is the category of perfect dg-modules over this ring. \begin{remark} Note that throughout, we will always endow the bounded derived category $D^b$ of an abelian category with its usual dg-enhancement using injective resolutions; thus if we write $\D^b(\mathcal{A})\cong \mathcal{C}$ for an abelian category $\mathcal{A}$ and a dg-category $\mathcal{C}$, we really mean that this dg-enhancement is quasi-equivalent to $\mathcal{C}$. \end{remark}
+In Section \ref{sec:tilting-generators} we use the above results to produce a tilting bundle $\tilt^\la$ on $\mathfrak{M}$ with endomorphism ring $\End(\tilt^\la) = \degradedHalg^\la$.
+Passing to characteristic zero, and replacing $\la$ by a parameter $\zeta \in \mathfrak{t}^*_\R$, we obtain equivalences (from Corollary \ref{cor:H-equivalence} and Proposition \ref{prop:Hbang-coh}, respectively): where $\degradedHalg_{\zeta, \Q}^!\perf$ is the category of perfect dg-modules over this ring. \begin{remark} Throughout, we will always endow the bounded derived category $D^b$ of an abelian category with its usual dg-enhancement using injective resolutions; thus if we write $D^b(\mathsf{a})\cong \mathsf{C}$ for an abelian category $\mathsf{a}$ and a dg-category $\mathsf{C}$, we really mean that this dg-enhancement is quasi-equivalent to $\mathsf{C}$. \end{remark}

-\subsubsection{Part 2: deformation quantization and microlocal mixed Hodge modules on the Dolbeault hypertoric manifold}
+\subsubsection{Part 2: Deformation quantization and microlocal mixed Hodge modules on the Dolbeault hypertoric manifold}

-The second half of our paper begins with a definition of the Dolbeault hypertoric manifold $\frak{Y}$ (\ref{def:dolbhyper}), depending on a moment map parameter $\zeta$.
-The complex manifold $\frak{Y}$ contains a collection of complex Lagrangian submanifolds $\frak{X}_\Bx$ indexed by the chambers of a toroidal hyperplane arrangement $\textgoth{B}^{\operatorname{tor}}_\zeta$ (Definition \ref{def:torBarrange} and Proposition \ref{prop:corecharact}).
-We also introduce the periodic hyperplane arrangement $\textgoth{B}^{\operatorname{per}}_\zeta$, which bears an analogous relation to the universal cover $\tilde{\frak{Y}}$ of $\frak{Y}$.
+The second half of our paper begins with a definition of the Dolbeault hypertoric manifold $\Dol$ (\ref{def:dolbhyper}), depending on a moment map parameter $\zeta$.
+The complex manifold $\Dol$ is a complex integrable system, with a `central fiber' consisting of a collection of complex Lagrangian submanifolds $\mathfrak{X}_\Bx$ indexed by the chambers of a toroidal hyperplane arrangement $\textgoth{B}^{\operatorname{tor}}_\zeta$ (Definition \ref{def:torBarrange} and Proposition \ref{prop:corecharact}).